by Carol Baxter

 Click HERE to watch a video snippet from this talk (filmed late 2023).

-When Britain loses its greatest possession - America - and sends the First Fleet across the world's oceans to establish convict settlements in Australia and Norfolk Island, little do they know (or perhaps care) that these new outposts of the British Empire will soon be plunged into a life-threatening crisis.
+When Britain loses its greatest possession – America – and sends the First Fleet across the world’s oceans to establish convict colonies in Australia and Norfolk Island, little do they realise (or perhaps care) that these new outposts of the British Empire will soon be plunged into a life-threatening crisis.

 The Catalpa series